Norfolk 801-900

 PAGE INDENTURE DATED 19th MAY 1818 - RELEASE

-of three dwellinghouses and garden ground in the Parish of Saint Peter per Moutergate Norwich between Mr John Tilby
+ground in the Parish of Saint Peter

-woolfactor and Ann his wife to Mr Edward Watson plus Assignment of a farm in the same Estate
+and Ann his wife to Mr Edward Watson

-to Mr Philip Millard city gentleman. |
+city gentleman to Mr Philip Millard

 Tilby |